Narmada Kidney Foundation

 Its foundation was named after its founder's mother, Narmadaben Shah.
 "Life shared, life lived" is the Foundation's guiding principle.

 Role

 Today, the Foundation is India's only Non-governmental organization that not only provides information about kidney diseases but also how they can be prevented from occurring.

 The activities in which the organization is involved are prevention camps, regular educational programs, printing and publishing of education materials, subsidized rate medicines and cadaver transplantation promotion.

-The Foundation's annual Transplant Games were first held in 2008; Donor’s Day has been celebrated every year since 1997, on 30 November.
+The Foundation's annual Transplant Games were first held in 2008; Organ Donor’s Day has been celebrated every year since 1997, on 30 November.

-Controversy

-In 2003, the Foundation was named in a story regarding the sale of donor kidneys.